 Several commented on his gambling skills.
 You didn’t want to join a card game on the set if Jack was playing.
 You’d go home broke.
 There was little Mr. Elam liked better than Cutty Sark, a good cigar and a hand of poker.

 There are endless clips of him on YouTube, a whole lot of fun.
 He’s shot down by everyone under the sun from Little Joe to Susan Hayward.
-Just click the link or put JACK ELAM in the search box.
-My all-time favorite is his ten-second Canada Dry commercial (in which Broderick Crawford is also utterly magnificent).
+Just put JACK ELAM in the search box.
+My all-time favorite is his ten-second Canada Dry commercial (also external link) in which Broderick Crawford is also utterly magnificent.

 In 1994, Elam was deservedly inducted into the Hall of Great Western Performers of the National Cowboy and Western Heritage Museum.